 Access to Finance

-- A2F for crop financing, working capital, capital investment and expansions
+- A2F for working capital and capital investment

 - Finance projections and bankable business planning

-- Loan application, finance procurement and financing lobby with potential financial institutes and guarantee providers (commercial and development banks)
+- Loan application, finance procurement and financing lobbying with financial institutions and potential guarantee providers (commercial and development banks)

 - Market guarantees through international buyers and facilitation in export sales contracts

 - Hands-on follow-up technical assistance following loan disbursements, and active contribution to collateral management by third party